EWeinstein/EWeinstein.github.io/index.md

 ### Nonparametric Methods

-Alan N. Amin\*, **Eli N. Weinstein\***, Debora S. Marks. *A generative nonparametric Bayesian model for whole genomes*.
-Advances in Neural Information Processing Systems (NeurIPS).
-2021. [paper](https://proceedings.neurips.cc/paper/2021/hash/e9dcb63ca828d0e00cd05b445099ed2e-Abstract.html). [code](https://github.com/debbiemarkslab/BEAR). [talk](https://www.youtube.com/watch?v=bR8Ct75w3YE&t=2737s). \
-<sub>We develop a scalable nonparametric model for biological sequences, and establish its asymptotic consistency and convergence rate.
-We also apply this model to develop goodness-of-fit and two-sample tests for biological sequences.</sub>

-Alan N. Amin, Debora S. Marks\*, **Eli N. Weinstein\***. *Biological sequence kernels with guaranteed flexibility.* 2023.
-Forthcoming in the Journal of Machine Learning Research. [paper](https://arxiv.org/abs/2304.03775). \
+Alan N. Amin, Debora S. Marks\*, **Eli N. Weinstein\***. *Biological sequence kernels with guaranteed flexibility.* 2025.
+Journal of Machine Learning Research. [paper](https://jmlr.org/papers/v26/23-0455.html). \
 <sub>We analyze the flexibility of kernels for biological sequences.
 We find problems with many popular kernels, and propose fixes, enabling consistent nonparametric regression and two-sample tests.
 Alan won a best student paper award at the New England Statistics Symposium 2023 for this work.</sub>

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *A kernelized Stein discrepancy for biological sequences.* International Conference on Machine Learning (ICML).
 2023. [paper](https://openreview.net/forum?id=8LdBTjylEw).\
 <sub>We develop a new discrepancy for biological sequence distributions.
 It can be used (for instance) to measure the goodness-of-fit of a generative sequence model, or the quality of samples drawn from a generative sequence model.</sub>

+Alan N. Amin\*, **Eli N. Weinstein\***, Debora S. Marks. *A generative nonparametric Bayesian model for whole genomes*.
+Advances in Neural Information Processing Systems (NeurIPS).
+2021. [paper](https://proceedings.neurips.cc/paper/2021/hash/e9dcb63ca828d0e00cd05b445099ed2e-Abstract.html). [code](https://github.com/debbiemarkslab/BEAR). [talk](https://www.youtube.com/watch?v=bR8Ct75w3YE&t=2737s). \
+<sub>We develop a scalable nonparametric model for biological sequences, and establish its asymptotic consistency and convergence rate.
+We also apply this model to develop goodness-of-fit and two-sample tests for biological sequences.</sub>

 ### Additional work